Latest Update – September 18, 2023

 Domestic food price inflation remains high around the world.
-Information from the latest month between January 2023 and April 2023 for which food price inflation data are available shows high inflation in most low- and middle-income countries, with inflation higher than 5% in 64.7% of low-income countries, 81.4% of lower-middle-income countries, and 84% of upper-middle-income countries and many experiencing double-digit inflation; 78.6% of high-income countries are experiencing high food price inflation.
+Information from the latest month between May and August 2023 for which food price inflation data are available shows high inflation in many low- and middle-income countries, with inflation higher than 5% in 52.6% of low-income countries, 86% of lower-middle-income countries, and 64% of upper-middle-income countries and many experiencing double-digit inflation.
+In addition, 73.2% of high-income countries are experiencing high food price inflation.
 The most-affected countries are in Africa, North America, Latin America, South Asia, Europe, and Central Asia.
 In real terms, food price inflation exceeded overall inflation (measured as year-on-year change in the overall consumer price index) in 81% of the 162 countries for which food CPI and overall CPI indexes are both available.

 World Bank Action